Tyler Higbee: 2016 season

-2016 season: Rookie year

-On June 9, 2016, the Rams signed him to a four-year, $2.92 million rookie contract that includes a signing bonus of $580,860.

 Throughout training camp, he competed for the job as starting tight end against Lance Kendricks, Cory Harkey, Justice Cunningham, and Temarrick Hemingway.
-Head coach Jeff Fisher named Higbee the third tight end on the Rams' depth chart, behind veterans Lance Kendricks and Cory Harkey.
+Head coach Jeff Fisher named Higbee the third tight end on the Rams' depth chart, behind veterans Kendricks and Harkey.

 Higbee made his first NFL start and NFL debut in the Rams' season-opener at the San Francisco 49ers and caught one pass for two yards during their 28–0 loss.
 His first NFL reception came on the first pass of the game of a two-yard throw by quarterback Case Keenum, before he was tackled by Tank Carradine and Eric Reid.
 In Week 9, Higbee caught one pass for a season-high 31 yards during a 13–10 loss to the Carolina Panthers.
-On December 24, 2016, he caught two passes for five yards and a touchdown as the Rams lost 22–21 to the 49ers.
+On December 24, 2016, he caught a touchdown as the Rams lost 22–21 to the 49ers.
 His first NFL touchdown came on a two-yard pass by rookie quarterback Jared Goff in the fourth quarter to put the Rams up 21–7.

 Higbee completed his rookie season with 11 receptions for 85 receiving yards and a touchdown in 16 games, with seven starts.

 2017 season

 Higbee entered training camp competing for the starting tight end job left vacant by the departure of Lance Kendricks to the Green Bay Packers in free agency.
 He competed against rookie second round pick Gerald Everett, Cory Harkey, and Temarrick Hemingway.
 New head coach Sean McVay named him the starting tight end to begin the 2017 season.

-Higbee started in the Rams' season-opener against the Indianapolis Colts and made two receptions for 17 yards during a 46–9 victory.
-On October 8, 2017, he caught a season-high four passes for 98 yards in a 16–10 loss to the Seattle Seahawks.
+In Week 5, Higbee caught a season-high four passes for 98 yards in a 16–10 loss to the Seattle Seahawks.
 During a Week 9 matchup at the New York Giants, Higbee caught an 8-yard touchdown as the Rams won 51–17.

 In his first season under McVay, Higbee caught 25 receptions for 298 yards and a touchdown in 16 games and 16 starts.
-The Rams finished the 2017 season atop the NFC West with an 11–5 record and received a playoff berth.
-On January 6, 2018, Higbee started his first NFL playoff game and had an 11-yard reception as the Rams lost to the Atlanta Falcons by a score of 26–13.
+The Rams finished the 2017 season atop the National Football Conference (NFC) West with an 11–5 record and received a playoff berth.
+On January 6, 2018, Higbee started his first NFL playoff game and had an 11-yard reception as the Rams lost to the Atlanta Falcons in the Wild Card Round by a score of 26–13.